 Penalties for Violent Crimes in Illinois

 Violent crime convictions in Highland, IL can bring lengthy prison sentences, steep fines, and extended supervision.
-Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.
+Sentences vary based on the offense class, aggravating factors, prior convictions, and any mandatory minimums.

 Typical Sentencing Ranges